microsoft/InnerEye-DeepLearning/README.md

 **You are responsible for the performance, the necessary testing, and if needed any regulatory clearance for any of the models produced by this toolbox.**

-## Acknowledging usage of  Project InnerEye OSS tools:
+## Acknowledging usage of Project InnerEye OSS tools

-When using Project InnerEye OSS tools please acknowledge using the following wording:
+When using Project InnerEye open-source software (OSS) tools, please acknowledge with the following wording:

-"This project used Microsoft Research's Project InnerEye open-source software tools (https://aka.ms/InnerEyeOSS)".
+> This project used Microsoft Research's Project InnerEye open-source software tools ([https://aka.ms/InnerEyeOSS](https://aka.ms/InnerEyeOSS)).

 ## Contact

 If you have any feature requests, or find issues in the code, please create an [issue on GitHub](https://github.com/microsoft/InnerEye-DeepLearning/issues).

 Please send an email to InnerEyeInfo@microsoft.com if you would like further information about this project.

 ## Publications